romankuchin/ica0002-2025/01-intro/README.md

     ls -la ~/.ssh

 If there are files named `id_rsa` and `id_rsa.pub` you're probably good to go already.
-If not, generate a new keypair by running `ssh-keygen`.
+If not, generate a new keypair by running `ssh-keygen -t rsa -m pem`.

 Your **public** SSH key can be found in `~/.ssh/id_rsa.pub` file.
 Add this key (entire file content) to your GitHub account: